 Fitbit Luxe: Price and availability

-The Fitbit Luxe was announced in mid-April 2021 and shortly thereafter was made available for preorder.
-At the time of this writing, it is expected to start shipping out to customers in mid to late June.
-The standard Luxe is available in three colors - Graphite, Soft Gold, and Platinum with Black, Lunar White, and Orchid silicone bands, respectively, and retails for $150.
+The Fitbit Luxe was announced in April 2021 and, shortly after that, was made available for preorder.
+The standard Luxe is available in three colors: Graphite, Soft Gold, and Platinum with Black, Lunar White, and Orchid silicone bands, respectively, and retails for $150.
 There is also a Special Edition variant in Soft Gold that comes with a gorjana Soft Gold Stainless Steel Parker Link Bracelet and Peony silicon band that costs $200.

 Fitbit Luxe: What's Luxe-urious

 There's no denying that the Luxe is one of the best-looking wearables that Fitbit has ever made.
 The company even lists its "jewelry design" as one of the devices' key selling features.
-The electronics, display, and sensors are encased in a precision-crafted body made of durable stainless steel and available in three glamorous finishes — an elegant Soft Gold, a matte black Graphite, and a silvery Platinum.
+The electronics, display, and sensors are encased in a precision-crafted body made of durable stainless steel and available in three glamorous finishes: elegant Soft Gold, a matte black Graphite, and a silvery Platinum.

 We've made major technological advancements with Luxe, creating a smaller, slimmer, beautifully designed tracker packed with advanced features – some that were previously only available with our smartwatches – making these tools accessible to even more people around the globe. - James Park, VP, GM and Co-Founder of Fitbit